Exploring Jobs & Demands: A Comprehensive Guide

-One reason is that, India has primarily been a labour intensive country, but now the focus is changing from labour intensive to people centric.
-A shift is also seen in the preference from the conventional occupations to more coordinative, challenging, dynamic and service oriented careers.
-One more reason is also because of the shift from the age-old concept of life-long employment to Employability.
+One reason is that India has primarily been a labor-intensive country, but now the focus is changing from labor-intensive to people-centric.
+A shift is also seen in the preference from conventional occupations to more coordinative, challenging, dynamic, and service-oriented careers.
+One more reason is also because of the shift from the age-old concept of lifelong employment to Employability.

-The technological change and boundary-lessness have played a major role in changing workplace culture and its demands.
-This reflects a change both in the skills required for new and emerging jobs and the rising skill demands for existing jobs.
-New careers have come into existences.
-The traditional ‘permanent job’ scene has also seen a change to job sharing, part-time employment, outsourcing, working from home, global employee.
-Right from a Call Centre job to Hospitality Industry to being a Disc Jockey, every career is now finding its right place and the number of youngsters pursuing these careers is ever increasing.
-The younger generation prefers quick-money making, unconventional, more challenging and global careers to the traditional and the conventional, secure type of jobs.
+Right from a Call Centre job to the Hospitality Industry to being a Disc Jockey, every career is now finding its right place and the number of youngsters pursuing these careers is ever-increasing.
+The younger generation prefers quick-money making, unconventional, more challenging, and global careers to the traditional and conventional, secure types of jobs.

-Employers not only seek individual who are promising, but they are keen to recruit individual who are more talented, performance oriented, have the ability to foresee the future desired level of ability, and then work at a faster pace towards achieving the same.
+Employers not only seek individuals who are promising, but they are keen to recruit individuals who are more talented, performance-oriented, have the ability to foresee the future desired level of ability, and then work at a faster pace towards achieving the same.

-The demands of each industry differs.
-An individual who is interested in making a career in the BPO sector, should be aware that it would take him some time [may be longer] to get used to the changed work timing, which would probably give him no time to socialize, adjust the biological clock, and handle the emotional needs.
+The demands of each industry differ.
+An individual who is interested in making a career in the BPO sector should be aware that it would take him some time [maybe longer] to get used to the changed work timing, which would probably give him no time to socialize, adjust the biological clock, and handle the emotional needs.

-The flat, open, cross functional, decentralized work culture may sound interesting and fun, but for quite a few adjusting to this kind of an environment may be mammoth task.
-Individuals who are used to a traditional mind-set of work culture, this situation may be very unnerving.
+The flat, open, cross-functional, decentralized work culture may sound interesting and fun, but for quite a few adjusting to this kind of environment may be a mammoth task.
+For individuals who are used to a traditional mindset of work culture, this situation may be very unnerving.
 Many of the Service sectors, Media and Advertising industries, have such a work culture.

 Growth is and will continue in occupations and at all levels.
 There will be evolution and one has to re-invent continuously.
 Though it may sound cliché -‘Change is the only constant’ – so keep evolving.